-Figure 17 - Local adaptation - Louvain-la-Neuve View of the entrance to the railway station which is below the pedestrian street network combining university buildings, shopping and residences.
+Louvain-la-Neuve.
+View of the entrance to the railway station which is below the pedestrian street network combining university buildings, shopping and residences.
 Photo: P. Laconte.

-Figure 18 - Local adaptation - Louvain-la-Neuve View of one the numerous small piazzas on the pedestrian streets network.
+Louvai-la-Neuve.
+View of one the numerous small piazzas on the pedestrian streets network.
 Cars are parked underneath.
 Photo: P. Laconte.

-Figure 19 - Local adaptation - Louvain-la-Neuve The university town of Louvain-la-Neuve (New Louvain) is centered on a new railway station and is entirely pedestrian, parking space being provided outside the town or underground.
-It has many ecological features and has a present day population of 40.000.
-All storm water is led to a reservoir landscaped as an artificial lake, with a stable water level.
-Figure 20 - Local adaptation combining land-use and transport - Zurich Excellence in public transport - the City of Zurich, Switzerland In Zurich, trams and buses enjoy absolute priority on street.
+Excellence in public transport - the City of Zurich, Switzerland.
+In Zurich, trams and buses enjoy absolute priority on street.
 When approaching a traffic light the sensor shown on the lower left ensures they have a green light at any time of the day.
 The City's modal split is around 80% in favour of public transport.
 Photo: City of Zurich Police Department.

-Figure 21 - Local adaptation - Zurich Zurich's - automobile traffic calming through traffic light cycle control: Traffic-calming is ensured by adapting the traffic lights system (a much shorter cycle favouring pedestrians, cyclists and public transport).
+Zurich's automobile traffic calming through traffic light cycle control:

+Traffic-calming is ensured by adapting the traffic lights system (a much shorter cycle favour pedestrians, cyclists and public transport).
 Source: City of Zurich Police Department.

-Figure 22 - Local adaptation -Zurich - Zurich parking management: Unrestricted on-street parking is exclusively reserved for Zurich-registered residents, while automobile commuters entering the city from other municipalities are subject to limits on their parking time.
+Figure 21 - Zurich parking management: Unrestricted on-street parking is exclusively reserved for Zurich-registered residents, while car commuters entering the city from other municipalities are subject to limits on their parking time.
 Conversely, rail commuters have benefited from an increased service.
 The parking measure has brought a return of inhabitants to the city (who are able to park), and has been politically rewarding for the city fathers, while suburban rail travel has been made easier.
 Source: City of Zurich Police Department.

-Figure 23 - Mobility and Liveable Cities The transport network irrigating the city.
+Mobility and Livable Cities - the transport network irrigating the city.
 Poster by Friedensreich Hundertwasser (1928-2000) for UITP (1991).

-Figure 24 - Mobility and Liveable Cities The compact city - poster by Friedensreich Hundertwasser for UITP (1993).
+Mobility and Livable Cities the compact city - poster by Friedensreich Hundertwasser for UITP (1993).

-Figure 25 - Mobility and Liveable Cities

-- Enjoyment as a key to

-- liveability poster by

-- Friedensreich

-- Hundertwasser for UITP (1995).
+- Mobility and Livable Cities enjoyment as a key to liveability - poster by Friedensreich Hundertwasser for UITP - (1995).